NethServer/nethsecurity/packages/ns-api/README.md

 - `source_port`: source port to be used, can be a single port, a range or empty for `any`
 - `destination_address`: destination address to be used, can be a single IP, a CIDR or empty for `any`
 - `destination_port`: destination port to be used, can be a single port, a range or empty for `any`
+- `sticky`: Allow traffic from the same source IP address within the timeout limit to use same wan interface as prior session (Boolean default false)

 Example response: